 These are the herbs you're growing purely for food.
 Place herbs you're going to harvest in an easy to access area, where it won't matter if they've been cut down and harvested and look a bit shabby.

-Herbs like basil, mint and chives are obvious choices here and can be for a range of cooking dishes.
-They really enjoy a good cut back for harvesting and won’t mind too much if you go a bit hard.
+Herbs like lemon thyme, basil, vietnamese mint, betel, wasabi, and chives are obvious choices here and can be for a range of cooking dishes.
+They really enjoy a good cut back for harvesting and won't mind too much if you go a bit hard.

 Putting them in pots or raised garden beds can make access a breeze, and save you bending your back.

-By keeping your desired purpose in mind when you’re next planting up some herbs in your garden you can get the most of your hard work and make some herbs a real feature in your home garden.
+By keeping your desired purpose in mind when you're growing herbs in your garden, you can get the most of your hard work and make some herbs a real feature in your home garden.